 This is their Glass Town…almost.
 Their Napoleon never rode into battle on a fire-breathing porcelain rooster.
 And the soldiers can die; wars are fought over a potion that raises the dead, a potion Anne would very much like to bring back to England.
 But returning is out of the question—Charlotte will never go back to that horrible school.

 Together the Brontë siblings must battle their own imaginations in this magical celebration of authorship, creativity, and classic literature from award-winning author Catherynne M. Valente.

-Catherynne M. Valente is the acclaimed author of The Glass Town Game, and a New York Times bestselling author of fantasy and science fiction novels, short stories, and poetry.
-She has been nominated for the Hugo, Nebula, and World Fantasy awards, and has won the Locus and Andre Norton award.
-She lives on a small island off the coast of Maine with her partner, two dogs, one enormous cat, a less enormous cat, six chickens, a red accordion, an uncompleted master’s degree, a roomful of yarn, a spinning wheel with ulterior motives, a cupboard of jam and pickles, a bookshelf full of folktales, an industrial torch, and an Oxford English Dictionary.
-Visit her at CatherynneMValente.com.
+Catherynne M. Valente is an acclaimed New York Times bestselling creator of over forty works of fantasy and science fiction, including the Fairyland novels and The Glass Town Game.
+She has been nominated for the Nebula and World Fantasy awards, and has won the Otherwise (formerly Tiptree), Hugo, and Andre Norton award.
+She lives on a small island off the coast of Maine with her partner, young son, and a shockingly large cat with most excellent tufts.